sneakysneak/docs/pages/managing-cyclr/performance-tips.md

 ### Using Step Script instead of Inline Script

 Using "Inline Script" on a Field Mapping is a lot slower than using Script in a Step's Advanced Settings area.

+### Use decision steps to avoid unnecessary cycle runs

+Using a decision step to check whether your _trigger_ step has returned data will prevent the rest of the cycle running unnecessarily, and could reduce your task usage.